AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/classic_fold_left.doc.md

 ## Description

 `Typelivore::ClassicFoldLeft` accepts a list of elements.
-It produces a function that accepts an initiator and an operation.
+It produces a function that accepts an initiator and whose first layer accepts an operation.
 The function left-folds the list with the operation and the initiator.
 The type result of the operation is used for continuation.
 <pre><code>   E<sub>0</sub>, E<sub>1</sub>..., E<sub>n</sub>